Are Expired Oreos Safe to Eat?

 If you're tempted to snack on expired Oreos but want to err on the side of caution, consider the following tips to ensure a safe eating experience:

-- Consider using expired Oreos in recipes where they will be baked or cooked to further reduce any risks.
+- Consider using expired Oreos in recipes where they will be baked or cooked, like in cookie crusts for cheesecakes or as a topping for ice cream.
+The heat can help mitigate any potential risks.

 Conclusion